Live Team Tracking

 Simultaneously sharing location and recording a track.

-If you wish to record mobile tracks on a particular map, then this is the option for you.
-Any mobile tracks that are being saved to the map will upload in near real time with a data connection or as soon as a data connection is reestablished.
-Each set of mobile tracks will appear as a map object in the map viewer and the left side bar.
-This function does allow for real time tracking for anyone viewing the map if the team members in the field have a reliable data connection.
+Any tracks that are being recorded to a saved map will upload in near real time with a data connection or as soon as a data connection is reestablished.
+Every track that team members are recording will appear as a map object in the map viewer and the left side bar.
+This function allows for anyone viewing the map to see the track(s) so long as team members have a reliable data connection.

 Mobile tracks for two field teams (shown as green and orange lines) being recorded live on the same map as seen from a web browser.

-How to use: To record your tracks using the mobile app, open the team map that you wish to save your tracks to in the map viewer.
+How to use: To record your tracks, open the team map that you wish to save your tracks to in the map viewer.
 Click on the 4 dot location menu in the lower right hand corner and select Record Track.

 Record a track using the 4-dot menu (lower right corner) then the Record Track button.